webmasterkai/wayoffthegrid/docs/orientation/9-electronics.md

 #### Masthead Fittings

 Masthead fittings should be installed carefully, following manufacturers recommendations.
 Your SAGA mast contains an internal wiring conduit, all  cables must be fed through the conduit to prevent chafing and tangling with the internal halyards and other cordage.
 Cables leading from the masthead fitting exit the mast above the cabin sole and enter the bulkhead into the forward stateroom under the berth as provided for mast light wiring.
 A connector should be installed at this point which facilitates easy disconnecting whenever the mast is unstepped.
 Keep all connectors, junctions and wiring as high in the yacht as possible to prevent them from coming in contact with bilge water.

-#### Electronic Equipment

-All electronic equipment serviced by the yacht's 12 volt electric circuit should be separately protected by a fuse or circuit breaker of appropriate size.
-If a large number of electronics are to be added, a branch panel of breakers may be required.
-Make sure that the polarity for electronic accessories is correct, and that they are installed according to the manufacturer's recommendation.

 #### Magnetic Compasses